dragon6810/cubesat-vis/TRIAD/README.md

     cd ../TRIAD
     make

-replase 2.2.0_1 with whatever version you have, check with
+replace 2.2.0_1 with whatever version you have, check with
     brew info glew
 same goes for glfw

+You will also need to run the bash script to bake the data into a header file.
+    ./bakedata.sh